-Identifiable leaders are those who are known by and present for their employees, and relate to them in a human way.
+Identifiable leaders are those who are known by and present for their employees and relate to them in a human way.
 They are not hidden away in the proverbial ivory tower.
-Being identifiable to your employees is an important aspect of agility, as it’s a key aspect to building the trust that inspires the team to follow your lead.
+Being identifiable to your employees is an important aspect of agility, as it’s a key aspect of building the trust that inspires the team to follow your lead.
 The easiest way to increase your visibility within your organization, especially in a moment in which so many people are working remotely, is to up your communication game.

 - Use Zoom or other video conferencing to be visibly present for meetings, rather than relying upon conference calls.
-Don’t limit use of video to group meetings.
+Don’t limit the use of video to group meetings.
 Using video for 1:1 meetings helps both parties be more present for each other.

 - If you hadn’t done so already, set a cadence for regular communication with your team.
 A simple update on the business, highlighting wins and giving the team information as it becomes available, will be appreciated.
-Set a schedule and stick to it: your message will be anticipated, talked about and be more impactful.
+Set a schedule and stick to it: your message will be anticipated, talked about, and be more impactful.

 - Seeking your employees’ feedback about the business.
 What do they believe is working well?
 What opportunities do they see?
 Their insights will always enlighten you and may even surprise you.